 If the student's difficulties are unexpected in relation to other abilities, the ARD committee must then determine if the student has dyslexia.
 After the initial evaluation, if it is determined that the student has an IDEA eligible condition, such as dyslexia or a related disorder, the ARD committee (including parents/guardians) should determine if a need for specially designed instruction exists.
-If the student requires specially designed instruction, the student is eligible for special education.
+If the student requires specially designed instruction due to the IDEA eligible condition, the student is eligible for special education.
 The ARD committee then develops the Individualized Education Program